@@ 00 · setup @@

 Up and running in a minute.

-Pyor talks straight to GitHub from your machine — there’s no Pyor account to create and no server in between.
-Setup is one thing: a GitHub token Pyor can use on your behalf.
+Pyor talks straight to GitHub from your machine; our backend handles only sign-in, billing, and team seats, and never touches your code.
+Setup is one thing: sign in with GitHub so Pyor can read your reviews on your behalf.
 Here’s how, and exactly why each part is needed.

 No SSO at your org?
-Skip this step entirely.
+There’s nothing to do here.

-• On the desktop app — in your operating system’s keychain (macOS Keychain, Windows DPAPI, or Linux libsecret), under the bundle app.pyor.review.
+• On the desktop app — in your operating system’s keychain (macOS Keychain, Windows DPAPI, or Linux libsecret), under the bundle com.pyor.app.

 • On the web build — in your browser’slocalStorage.